HDFGroup/vol-log-based/doc/vol_test_status.md

-## Log-based VOL API compatibility
+## The Log VOL connector API compatibility

-This file contains the current status of log-based VOL on the official hdf5 vol test suit.
+This file contains the current status of the Log VOL connector on the official hdf5 vol test suit.

 The test ran on Ubuntu 20.04.1 LTS with MPICH 3.3.2 and HDF5 1.13.0.
 gcc 9.3.0 was used to compile HDF5, log-layout based VOL, and the vol-tests suit.